Ilnicki010/support-local-businesses-app/README.md

 - [ ] The selected specific place should ping different endpoint (high priority)
 - [x] Integrate map
 - [ ] Clam your business/Add campaign - link to Airtable form
-- [ ] Find/scrape campaign info binded with a place and put it to the Airtable as a starting point
+- [x] Integrate airtable with support the business form
 - [x] Filters
 - [x] Zooming in on map changes search
 - [x] Change screen update so that results are added onto the bottom of the array